UBC-Geography/computing-resources/development-environments/jupyterhub-installing-packages.md

     $ mamba create -p <environment_name> r-irkernel -y
     ```

+3. Before you can activate your virtual environment and start installing
-3. Initialize Mamba and restart the Bash shell, so you can start interacting
+    packages within it, you will need to initialize Mamba and restart your Bash
-    with your newly created environment.
+    shell.

     ```bash
     $ mamba init -q && source ~/.bashrc